Skip to main content

 run_drcRun Design Rule Check on your PCB layout

-take_snapshotCapture an SVG screenshot of the current design
+take_snapshotCapture a screenshot of the current design for visual analysis

 annotate_schematicAuto-annotate schematic symbols with reference designators